 \subsubsection{Ablation study on PAD}

-We conduct ablation studies to evaluate Prioritized Advantage Distillation (PAD), examining its overall efficacy, the contribution of its components, and its sensitivity to key hyperparameters.
+In this section, we conduct ablation studies to verify the effectiveness of our proposed Prioritized Advantage Distillation (PAD), examining its overall efficacy, the contribution of its components, and its sensitivity to key hyperparameters.

-To assess PAD's impact, its full implementation was compared against GRPO-Baseline, GRPO-Filter-only, and Random-Sampling strategies.
+To assess PAD's impact, its full implementation is compared against GRPO-Baseline, GRPO-Filter-only, and Random-Sampling strategies.
 Table~\ref{tab:ablation_pad_components} demonstrates that full PAD achieved superior performance on mathematical reasoning benchmarks, highlighting the importance of its core components: effective sample filtering and prioritized sub-sampling.
-Training dynamics (Figure~\ref{fig:training_accuracy_comparison}) further corroborate PAD's effectiveness, with its sampling strategy yielding higher reward accuracy and faster convergence, thereby enhancing learning efficiency.
+Meanwhile, we compare our method with DAPO and observe that our PAD can also present significantly better performance than DAPO.
+To further demonstrate the effectiveness of our Training dynamics (Figure~\ref{fig:length_entropy_accuracy}) further corroborate PAD's effectiveness, with its sampling strategy yielding higher reward accuracy and faster convergence.